chrislambert-ky/report-ky-roadclosures/README.md

 # Project Outline: Interactive Report for Road Closures
+This document started as a project outline but I'm updating the document as a I complete work on the project.

 ## Introduction

 **Goal:**  Develop a responsive web application that visualizes historic road closure data sourced from the Kentucky Transportation Cabinet.
 This will be accomplished by pulling road closure data hosted on GitHub, enhance the roadway attributes using a Kentucky Transportation Cabinet spatial API, and then produce an interactive, responsive, website that provides business intelligence capabilities.

 **Objective:**
-  - Retrieve historic road closure data.
+  - Retrieve historic road closure data. (complete)
   - Reprocess historic data with updated roadway attributes.
   - Develop user-friendly, interactive dashboard(s) to quantify closures.
   - Develop filtering for users to focus and explore closure data.